Lagos police seize gun from Mavin records DJ, BigN (Video) - INFORMATION NIGERIA

-There was pandemonium, on October, 7, 2018, at Lounge38, Surulere, Lagos, as some police officers had to wrestle a gun from the hands of Mavin records’ official DJ, BigN.
+There was pandemonium at Lounge38, Surulere, Lagos, as some police officers had to wrestle a gun from the hands of Mavin records’ official DJ, BigN.

 According to eyewitnesses, trouble started when a fight broke out between BigN’s friend and another guy.
 It was gathered that singer Dr Sid came around to settle the fight, but was unable to.